-Other sources of uncertainty in the modeling of mantle temperature come from the choice of mantle composition, the seismic attenuation model, and poor knowledge of the presence of water at mantle depths.
-There are no available data on the composition of the mantle beneath the SE-Carpathians, except a few petrological studies of igneous rocks from the Neogene eastern Carpathian volcanic zone (Nitoi et al., 2002).
+Other sources of uncertainty in the modeling of mantle temperature come from the choice of mantle composition (Nitoi et al., 2002; Seghedi et al., 2004; Szabo et al., 2004), the seismic attenuation model (Popa et al., 2005; Weidle et al., 2007), and poor knowledge of the presence of water at mantle depths.
 The drop of electrical resistivity below 1 Ω m (Stanica and Stanica, 1993) can be an indicator of the presence of fluids (due to dehydration of mantle rocks) below the SE-Carpathians; however, the information is very limited and cannot be used in quantitative modeling.
 Therefore, if the present mantle temperature model is biased, the information can be improperly propagated to the geological past.